nosqlbench/nosqlbench-docs/site/content/docs/scripting/scripting_environment.md

 ## Strategies

 You can use nosqlbench in the classic form with `run driver=<activity_type> param=value ...` command line syntax.
-There are reasons, however, that you will sometimes want customize and modify your scripts directly, such as:
+There are reasons, however, that you will sometimes want to customize and modify your scripts directly, such as:

 - Permute test variables to cover many sub-conditions in a test.